The newest issue of the My JCPRD Activities catalog is online at www.jcprd.com

 This issue also includes articles about the Shawnee Mission School District's new Aquatic Center opening later this year in Lenexa City Center, the newly-opened Meadowbrook Park, 40 years of JCPRD hayrides, a temporary exhibit about Native American stereotypes coming to the Johnson County Museum, and a new program for caregivers called Trading Places - Caring for Aging Parents.

 The September through December catalog continues a marketing approach which began in mid-2017 whereby JCPRD considers its www.JCPRD.com website as its major marketing tool and the primary source of information about programs, facilities, and all things JCPRD.
 The printed catalog now features concise program information and directs readers to the website, where they’ll find more detailed descriptions for most programs.

 The My JCPRD Activities catalog is mailed to about 32,000 past participants who have taken part in a district programs within the past year.
 Catalogs are also be available at Johnson County Library branches, community centers, various businesses, and at district locations.

-To be added to the mailing list to receive future issues of the My JCPRD Activities catalog, fill out the
+To be added to the mailing list to receive future issues of the My JCPRD Activities catalog, fill out the request form

 .
 Note that a cutoff date of about three weeks before each new catalog comes out applies, and that if you sign up after that cutoff, your mail subscription will not begin until the following issue.